Healthy Homes Assessment Ascot Park

 Ascot Park Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory throughout Ascot Park and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is mandatory throughout Ascot Park and New Zealand rental homes where it is reasonably practicable to install.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.

 From July 1st 2023

-• All households which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 From 1 July 2024